19 Countries With 4-Day Work Weeks (Proposed Or Law)

-Here are all of the countries that have announced that they’ll implement a four-day work week as a trial or permanently.
+Here are all of the countries with four-day weeks in some form.
+They’ve either 1) implement a four-day work week law, 2) they proposed a new bill, or 3) are trialing it in some way.
 You’ll see I included city, state, and county governments as well to give a full picture of the movement from the public sector.
 I’ll update the list every time a notable announcement comes out.

 "The trials were conducted between 2015 and 2019, initiated by the Reykjavik City Council and the Icelandic national government.